Gasconade, Missouri

 Gasconade is a city in Gasconade County, Missouri.
 The population is 172 as of the 2020 census.

 History

-Gasconade was platted in 1857.
+Gasconade was the original county seat of Gasconade County, Missouri.
+The city was platted in 1857.
 It is situated at the mouth of the Gasconade River, from which it takes its name.

 The Gasconade Bridge train disaster was a rail accident that took place in Gasconade on November 1, 1855, when the Gasconade bridge collapsed under the weight of the O'Sullivan locomotive.
 Thirty-one people were killed.